kby-ai/FaceAttribute-Android/README.md

   FaceSDK.faceDetection(bitmap, param)
   ```

-  This function requires two parameters: a Bitmap object and a FaceDetectionParam object that enables various processing functionalities.
+  This function requires two parameters: a `Bitmap` object and a `FaceDetectionParam` object that enables various processing functionalities.

-  The function returns a list of FaceBox objects.
+  The function returns a list of `FaceBox` objects.

 #### - Create Templates

-  The FaceSDK provides a function that can generate a template from a bitmap image.
-This template can then be used to verify the identity of the individual captured in the image.
+  The `FaceSDK` provides a function that can generate a `template` from a `Bitmap` image.
+This template can then be used to verify the identity of the individual image captured.

   ```kotlin
   byte[] templates = FaceSDK.templateExtraction(bitmap, faceBox);
   ```

-  The SDK's template extraction function takes two parameters: a bitmap object and an object of FaceBox.
+  The `SDK`'s `template` extraction function takes two parameters: a `Bitmap` object and an object of `FaceBox`.

-  The function returns a byte array, which contains the template that can be used for person verification.
+  The function returns a byte array, which contains the `template` that can be used for person verification.

 #### - Calculation similiarity

-  The "similarityCalculation" function takes a byte array of two templates as a parameter.
+  The `similarityCalculation` function takes a byte array of two `template`s as a parameter.

   ```kotlin
   float similarity = FaceSDK.similarityCalucation(templates1, templates1);
   ```

-  It returns the similarity value between the two templates, which can be used to determine the level of likeness between the two individuals.
+  It returns the similarity value between the two `template`s, which can be used to determine the level of likeness between the two individuals.

 #### - Yuv to Bitmap
-  The SDK provides a function called yuv2Bitmap, which converts a yuv frame to a bitmap.
-Since camera frames are typically in yuv format, this function is necessary to convert them to bitmaps.
+  The `SDK` provides a function called `yuv2Bitmap`, which converts a `yuv` frame to a `Bitmap`.
+Since camera frames are typically in `yuv` format, this function is necessary to convert them to `Bitmap`.
 The usage of this function is as follows:
   ```kotlin
   Bitmap bitmap = FaceSDK.yuv2Bitmap(nv21, image.getWidth(), image.getHeight(), 7);
   ```
-  The first parameter is an nv21 byte array containing the yuv data.
+  The first parameter is an `nv21` byte array containing the `yuv` data.

-  The second parameter is the width of the yuv frame, and the third parameter is its height.
+  The second parameter is the width of the `yuv` frame, and the third parameter is its height.

-  The fourth parameter is the conversion mode, which is determined by the camera orientation.
+  The fourth parameter is the `conversion mode`, which is determined by the camera orientation.

-  To determine the appropriate conversion mode, the following method can be used:
+  To determine the appropriate `conversion mode`, the following method can be used:
   ```kotlin
   1        2       3      4         5            6           7          8